PfeiferLab/DETECT/README.md

 **Filter**: Name of the filter.

 **min/max**: denoting whether this is an upper or lower bound filter.

-**Average:** Average value of summary statistic across de novo mutations(DNMs) that survived the pipeline.
+**average:** Average value of summary statistic across de novo mutations(DNMs) that survived the pipeline.

 **original_mutations:** the original number of DNMs populated into the simulation.

 **total_sites:** the total number of sites in the final Mendelian Violation(MV) VCF.

 **total_mutations:** the total number of DNMs that survived the pipeline.

 **total_mutation_mut_recall:** recall of DNMs relative to the number of DNMs that were originally populated into the simulation.

 **total_mutation_precision:** precision of DNMs relative to the total number of sites in the MV VCF.

 **total_polymorphisms:** total number of sites that are present in the MV VCF that are miscalled polymorphisms.

 **total_other_sites:** total number of sites that are present in the MV VCF that are neither DNMs nor miscalled polymorphisms.

 **recommendation**: recommended filter values based on percentile cutoffs.

 **filter_mutations:** number of DNMs retained after the recommended filter is applied to the MV VCF.

 **filter_mutation_recall:** recall of DNMs after the recommended filter is applied to the MV VCF.

 **filter_mutation_precision:** precision of DNMs after the recommended filter is applied to the MV VCF.

 **filter_polymorphisms:** number of sites that are polymorphisms after the recommended filter is aplied to the MV VCF.

 **filter_other_sites:** number of sites that are neither DNMs nor miscalled polymorphisms after the recommended filter is applied to the MV VCF.

 The filternames are explained here: